Classes - 2025

 with Brenna Pixley

 In this interactive workshop will be dipping dry Mullein flower stalks into your choice of wax (Beeswax, Soy, Tallow).
 This is a fun class and we will share the uses and traditional, and interesting ways we can incorporate Mullein into our practices.
-Participant will leave with a lovely finishes candle that will withstand beach winds and even running though the wood on the Solstice.
+Participants will leave with a lovely finished candle that will withstand beach winds and even running though the wood on the Solstice.

 Herbing Around Tarot!
 It’s Baaaaaack!